Programmer-RZ/3D_SurvivalGame/README.md

 # 3D_SurvivalGame
-NOTE: **THIS IS PROJECT IS STILL HEAVILY IN DEVELOPMENT**
+**NOTE: THIS IS PROJECT IS STILL HEAVILY IN DEVELOPMENT**

-A 3D game I made using C++ and SFML.
-It took me 3 weeks to finish.
-Hope you guys enjoy :)
+A 3D game I am currently making using C++ and SFML.

 The 3D objects are rendered using raycasting